iOS Custom Precision Drill: Build Repeatable Shot Groups

 Build tight, consistent shot groups according to the standard you set.

-There is no scoring for speed.
-There is no compensation for averages.
-Precision is evaluated directly through group size.
+There is no bonus for speed.
+No compensation for averages.
+Precision is measured directly through group size.

 What You Need